South Africa

 Open Banking Model and Current Status

-The Financial Sector Conduct Authority (FSCA) has also taken steps to promote open banking and open finance.
-In June 2023, the FSCA published a Draft Position Paper on Open Finance, emphasizing the importance of creating a regulatory framework that supports consumer data sharing while fostering innovation, competition, and financial inclusion.
-The final position paper is expected in April 2024, after which the FSCA plans to implement regulatory proposals in phases.
+To further advance open banking and open finance, the FSCA published a Draft Position Paper in June 2023, highlighting the need for a regulatory framework that facilitates data sharing while encouraging innovation, competition, and financial inclusion.
+The final position paper was set for April 2024 but is anticipated in 2025, after which the FSCA plans to roll out regulatory measures in stages.

 Key Stakeholders in the Open Banking Ecosystem